smartin015/makerhouse_network/README.md

 ### A note on earlier versions of raspbery pi:

-Try to avoid using raspberry pi's earlier than the pi 4.
+TL;DR: Try to avoid using raspberry pi's earlier than the pi 4, and distributions running ARMv6.
+If you use a Pi 4 and follow the instructions below, you're in the clear.

-To check for compatibility, run `uname -a`.
-If the output contains armv6l then kubernetes does not support the device.
-There are precompiled k8s binaries for armv6l which you could get, but you’d have to compile manually.
-[This issue](https://github.com/kubernetes/kubeadm/issues/253) describes that kubernetes support for armv6l has been dropped.

-A comment at the end of that issue links to compiled binaries for armv6l: [https://github.com/aojea/kubernetes-raspi-binaries](https://github.com/aojea/kubernetes-raspi-binaries)
+For compatibility with published k3s binaries, you must also be running an ARMv7 or higher OS.
+This is [only supported on Raspberry Pi 2B and higher](https://wiki.ubuntu.com/ARM/RaspberryPi).[This issue](https://github.com/kubernetes/kubeadm/issues/253) describes that kubernetes support for ARMv6 has been dropped.

-## 1.2: (Optional) Network setup
+## 1.2: Network setup

 This guide will assume your router is set up with a LAN subnet of `192.168.0.0/23` (i.e. allowing for IP addresses from `192.168.0.1` all the way to `192.168.1.254`).
+You may also use `192.168.0.0/16` as well, if you don't plan to have any other subnets on your local network (it takes up the full `192.168.*` range).

 * `192.168.0.1` is the address of the router
 * IP addresses from `192.168.0.2-254` are for exposed cluster services (i.e. virtual devices)
 * IP addresses from `192.168.1.2-254` are for physical devices (the pi's, other IoT devices, laptops, phones etc.)
   * We recommend having a static IP address range not managed by DHCP, e.g. `192.168.1.2-30` and avoiding leasing `192.168.1.1` as it'd be confusing.

+### Optional: port forwarding for external use

 If you wish to have public services, set up port forwarding rules for `192.168.0.2` (or the equivalent `loadBalancerIP` set below) for ports 80 and 443, so that your services can be viewed outside the local network.